Professional Years of Experience

 Once we have met with the prosecutor we will come to a working agreement to reduce the sentence and go out and do whatever is necessary from making a donation to the charity, on our client's behalf arranging volunteers for a particular organization that may assist the government protecting a witness that is in need of assistance or arranging help for a victim that is an emergency need, a donation to victim services however the most likely way we will reduce our clients sentences by going out and finding with the assistance of a private investigator, confidential information that the government needs and another civil or criminal case.
 Once that information has been obtained we will go back to the law enforcement and the prosecutor and get a written agreement in cooperation with the judge to turn that information over to the court in return for a sentence reduction for our client.

-Huffman's Services has learned from experience to never trust the government prosecutors.
+Huffman's Services has learned from experience to trust the government prosecutors but verify.
 They are, after all, prosecutors.
 Their job is to prosecute, not to reduce sentences, so it is critically important that certain procedures are maintained, such as getting a written agreement, getting the courts signature on that agreement, and providing the information in such a manner and methods that ensure the cooperation of the prosecutor and the judge in a timely reduction of the sentence.
 The relationship between the government and Huffman's Services change once we have obtained that confidential information because the government will then need Huffman's services to testify for search warrants grand jury preliminary hearings trial and perhaps retrial along with any civil forfeiture.
 Accordingly, the government will keep their word and reduce our client's sentences accordingly.

 Huffman's Services will work with the probation department to create a new probation report which recommends that both sentences reduction and the likely sentence to the judge and the prosecutor in federal cases.
 Huffman's services will testify at our client's sentence reduction hearing.
 Once our client's sentence has been reduced we will reevaluate the sentence and decide if further action is required to reduce the sentence even further for example if a client is serving 25 years and we have earned them a ten-year sentence reduction we may have to attempt to repeat the process so that our client can be released sooner than the remaining fifteen years.